Doc-oc/Java/Topic Modeller/README.txt

 Project title: Topic Modeller
 Author: C18444694

+My Topic Modeller takes in 3 files and then displays the 8 most common words from each file and there count, A grade is produced of how likely they are to be related based on the overlapping words in the most common words You can remove any stop words from the common words if you want, results are then wrote to a file called results.txt

 My program has 7 classes : FileChooser, FileResults, FileManager, ResultsWriter, Stop Words, Control and Analyse

 FileChooser class is the opening screen GUI , it allows the user to enter 3 files into a GUI so that they can be searched.